swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 }
 ```

-This is even more awful then the first approach, because now we are writing the implementation of the `flatMap` operator over an over again.
+This is even more boilerplate than the first approach, because now we are writing the implementation of the `flatMap` operator over an over again.

 ### Existential error types incur overhead